ppau/ppau-graphics/README.md

 Running `create_index.py` will generate you an `index.html` (which expects to be in the project root).
 It will also generate preview JPEGs which are much smaller than the PNGs.

-The old approach (which downloaded a manifest JSON and then loaded the PNGs) is still present as `index_old.html`.
-It's just slower and more server load.

 # License